 This page presents an overview of holdings, across subjects and genres, related to early America, held in the Kislak Center with reference also to other collections at Penn.
-It is meant to provide a broad overview of collections in this field but not to substitute for searching in the online catalog and finding aids.
+It is meant to provide a broad overview of collections in this field and descriptions of significant collections, with links to catalogs for researchers seeking more detail.

 Following a list of major collections in this field, ordered roughly chronologically (with earliest collections listed first).